At Perfect Daily Grind, we operate according to three values:

 Matti Foncha, Founder of the farmer collective Cameroon Boyo, presents on farmer-focused trade models at PDG Micro Coffee Festival: El Salvador.

 - Providing free articles for readers to learn from, share, and discuss in multiple languages.

-- Promoting education and information-sharing across different platforms and formats: articles, social media, Micro Coffee Festivals, PDG Video, digital marketing workshops and lectures across the world, collaborating with universities and schools.
+- Promoting education and information-sharing across different platforms and formats: articles, social media, Producer & Roaster Forums, PDG Video, digital marketing workshops and lectures across the world, collaborating with universities and schools.